nunenuh/pybasic/README.md

-# python_basic
+# Python 3 Basic
-Python Basic repository for learning python
+This python 3 basic repository for whoever wants to learn python